joshday/JuliaForDataScience.jl/docs/src/index.md

 Welcome to the website for "Julia for Data Science".
 With this book, you'll learn how to work with data in Julia, from loading and saving to data visualization to modeling.

+!!! warn "This book is very much a work in progress"

 ## How to read this book

 ### Conventions